Sequner/advent_of_fpga/README.md

 <img width="2242" height="1512" alt="image" src="https://github.com/user-attachments/assets/522c6032-c996-4f14-93cc-bdae1b43f363" />

 ## Simulation
-The design was simulated using Cocotb & Verilator.
+The top design **day2.sv** was simulated using Cocotb & Verilator.
 The cocotb testbench is available in the repository.
 ## Synthesis
 The module was synthesized on Vivado for Kintex-7 XC7K325T-FFG676-2.
 Timing constraints are met at 50 MHz.
 FPGA utilization is attached below.